tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 The above needs to done only once.
-For the enrichment analysis one can load the `catdb` object from the corresponding file, and then perform batch GO term analysis where the results include all terms meeting a user-provided P-value cutoff as well as GO Slim term analysis.
+For the enrichment analysis one can load the `catdb` object from the corresponding file, and then perform batch GO term analysis where the results include all terms meeting a user-provided P-value cutoff as well as GO Slim terms.

 ``` r
 ## Next time catDB can be loaded from file